PranaySiddharthBhange/letsgo/README.md

 3. **Receive Messages**
    - Receive and view messages sent to your account.
+4. **Ping Me**
+   - username : pranay

 ## Prerequisites

-Ensure that you have Git and Go installed on your device before using GoMsg.
+Ensure that you have Git and Go installed on your device before using Option 1 and 2.

 ```bash
 # Install Git